Pig parasite may help treat autoimmune disorders

 In a pig, the eggs would grow into mature whipworms and reproduce, without harming their host.
 In humans, the same eggs barely survive two weeks.
 Yet in that short period they appear to modulate a patient's immune system and prevent it from attacking the body's own tissues and organs.

-"It has the potential not only to be a drug but to provide insight into the cause of these diseases," said Dr. Joel Weinstock, chief of gastroenterology and hepatology at Tufts-New England Medical Center in Boston and an adviser to Coronado.
+"It has the potential not only to be a drug but to provide insight into the cause of these diseases," said Dr. Joel Weinstock, chief of gastroenterology and hepatology at Tufts Medical Center in Boston and an adviser to Coronado.

 The company is preparing to enroll 220 patients with Crohn's disease in a midstage clinical trial.
 Participants will receive either a dose with 7,500 eggs from a pig whipworm or a placebo once every two weeks for 12 weeks.